redhat-developer/odo/docs/proposals/odo-v3-cli/odo-dev.md

 No devfile.yaml in the current directory.
 Use `odo init component` to get devfile.yaml for your application."
 ```

-When devfile exists in the current directory deploy application in inner loop mode using the information form `devfile.yaml` in the current directory.
+When devfile exists in the current directory deploy application in inner loop mode using the information from `devfile.yaml` in the current directory.

 `odo dev` commands sets up port-forwarding